Mediation Attorney and a Mediator’s Role in Morris County Divorce Cases

 My job as a mediator is to facilitate a settlement.
 It is to talk to the clients, figure out what their goals are, and come up with a resolution that fits everybody’s needs.
 At the conclusion of the mediation, I could not represent either party moving forward; because that would be a violation of my role as a mediator because I am a neutral third party.

-Marital Settlement Agreements and Attorneys on both sides of Mediation Process
+Marital Settlement Agreements and Attorneys on both sides of the Mediation Process

 That said, a mediator can, if both parties requested, prepare a marital settlement agreement and have those parties a separate attorney on both sides look at that marital settlement agreement.
 As a mediator, I always recommend that you hire independent counsel because it is not my job in that capacity to give one party advice as to whether the terms that they are agreeing to are something that they should agree to, they really need to talk to a separate attorney and make those decisions.

 At Jacobs Berger, our attorneys have extensive experience helping clients across Madison, Randolph, Florham Park, Tewksbury, Hanover, Morristown, and the greater Morris County area to resolve their divorce in many different manners, including mediation and arbitration.